 He’d called her Lucy Lou.
 She hadn’t been called that since they were kids.
 Nobody had called her that, only Jimmy.
 But he was dead.
 She’d watched him die.
 The best part of her had died with him.
 The air left her lungs, the room started to spin and everything went black……..

-The strobbing flicker of images stopped and Lucy couldn’t remember anything past blacking out last night.
-She couldn’t remember leaving the club, or even how she got home.
+Opening her eyes again, she was back in the here and now and couldn’t remember anything past blacking out last night.
+Not leaving the club or how she got home.
 She looked down at the over-sized Madonna T-shirt she’d woken up wearing,

 “I can’t remember getting home, but obviously not too drunk to go searching for Madge” she thought, shooting a worrying glance at the neatly folded pile of last night’s clothes on a chair in the corner.